 The MCURC’s Collective Impact Initiative

-The MCURC helps colleges and universities work together to reduce food-related emissions through research, education, and innovation – establishing metrics, collective targets, and a community of best practices that empower members with an enhanced understanding of the health and environmental impact of our collective purchases along with data-driven insights to help accelerate progress – while leveraging combined purchasing power toward shared goals.
-In 2019, we set a collective target to reduce food-related greenhouse gas emissions across the MCURC by 25% by 2030.
+The MCURC helps colleges and universities work together to reduce food-related emissions through research, education, and innovation.
+We do this through establishing metrics, collective targets, and a community of best practices to help members better understand the health and environmental impact of our collective purchases, and we provide data-driven insights to help them accelerate progress – all while leveraging our combined purchasing power toward shared goals.
+In 2019, we set a collective target to reduce food-related greenhouse gas emissions per kilogram of food across the MCURC by 25% by 2030.
+In 2023, we extended this target to a 40% reduction per kilogram by 2030, to align more closely with the global recommendation to shift toward the EAT-Lancet Planetary Health Diet.

 Progress